 Consider staying over an extra day and attending the 2nd Annual Valuation Symposium to be held at Rosewood Hall that Friday April 26th.

 We are excited to welcome back Steve Roach, MAI, SRA, AI-GRS, KC Conway, MAI, Chief Economist for the CCIM Institute, and Director of Research & Corporate Engagement with the Alabama Center for Real Estate, and John Norris, Managing Director of Wealth and Investments for Oakworth Capital Bank.
-It is also a true honor to announce that two former Alabama Chapter members will be returning to Birmingham to speak for us in 2019: Dr. Alan Tidwell, Associate Professor of Finance and Alabama Association of Realtors Chair of Real Estate Culverhouse College of Business, University of Alabama, Brian Hilson President and Chief Executive Officer of the Birmingham Business Alliance and Joel Baxley, MAI, Administrator of Rural Housing Services, for the U.S. Department of Agriculture.
+It is also a true honor to announce that two former Alabama Chapter members will be returning to Birmingham to speak for us in 2019: Dr. Alan Tidwell, Associate Professor of Finance and Alabama Association of Realtors Chair of Real Estate Culverhouse College of Business, University of Alabama, Brian Jennings Vice President, Economic Development, The Birmingham Business Alliance and Joel Baxley, MAI, Administrator of Rural Housing Services, for the U.S. Department of Agriculture.